harelba/q/mkdocs/docs/index.md

 ## Overview
-q's purpose is to bring SQL expressive power to the Linux command line and to provide easy access to text as actual data.
+q's purpose is to bring SQL expressive power to the Linux command line by providing easy access to text as actual data.

 q allows the following: